Basket (disc golf)

-A basket is by far the most common type of target used in disc golf.
+A basket, sometimes also called pole hole, flying disc entrapment device or disc golf net, is by far the most common type of target used in disc golf.
 It features a disc-catching basket under a deflection assembly generally made out of chain.
 Permanent baskets on courses are built on an anchored metal pole, but portable disc golf baskets with foldable mechanisms to facilitate transportation also exist.

 History

 Disc Golf Association's Mach 1 Disc Pole Hole disc golf basket was invented by Ed Headrick.
 It was the first formal disc golf target to incorporate chains and a basket on a pole, and became the Technical Standards used by the PDGA.
 Before the advent of the standardized basket, early competing designs existed, including cone baskets and tone poles.

 Specifications

 The highest governing body in disc golf, the Professional Disc Golf Association (PDGA), classifies baskets into three categories, based upon hierarchical criteria: championship, standard, and basic.
+These levels of disc golf baskets differ in several ways, including design, size, and color.

 The PDGA defines baskets as:Basket Targets are constructed with a basket and typically have a deflection assembly above it.
 Object Targets, like a simple marked post, have an identified target zone but no basket.